LeaderPortfolio

 Pegula Ice Arena

-Donation to Penn State University to construct the Pegula Ice Arena.
+Donation to Penn State University to fund the Pegula Ice Arena and support the university's hockey program.